Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 ==}

-Now that we have a very simple test case, we can execute it to check what should happen, or should have been done against reality.
+Now that we have a very simple test case, we can execute it to check if things are working as they should.
 Above, we said that test cases in SpiraPlan are made up of Test Steps, which are the steps the tester needs to go through and check.
 You can add as many steps as you want to a test case, and customize them to exactly your needs.

-We didn't make any steps on our test cases.
+We didn't make any test steps on our test cases.
 Without steps there's nothing to actually verify!
 Don't worry, SpiraPlan automatically made a test step each time we made a test case.
-These steps are emtpy, but they are enough for us to try out executing tests.
+These test steps are emtpy, but they are enough for us to try out executing tests.

 - [x] Right (alt) click on the test case "Verify suitcase is well packed".
 This brings up the context menu
 - [x] Click "Execute" (with the play icon)